 - More time for other projects that you always mean to do but never get round to eg. co-curricular MFL ideas and events, displays, curriculum planning, organising resources better or having a clear-out, finding nice resources online…

-- The big one: better work-life balance –> more time to look after yourself, sleep properly, eat properly, take part in leisure activities and relax, play with the dog, spend time with family, friends and loved ones –> less stress –> better emotional wellbeing –> better relationships –> better concentration and increased productivity generally + better behaviour management (I certainly manage the kids better when I am feeling relaxed and happy!)
+- Goes without saying, but… better work-life balance –> more time to look after yourself, sleep properly, eat properly, take part in leisure activities and relax, play with the dog, spend time with family, friends and loved ones –> less stress –> better emotional wellbeing –> better relationships –> better concentration and increased productivity generally + better behaviour management (I certainly manage the kids better when I am feeling relaxed and happy!)

 Where does planning time go?
 I am answering this from my own experience, so this may be very different for other teachers.
 I started to notice that planning time would often be taken up not just by creating resources, as many of us love to do, but by decision-making, trying to work out which activities would be most appropriate for the lesson objectives, sifting through resources on TES, in textbooks or in departmental folders, finding something that looks almost ideal but then spending ages adjusting it slightly and then realising it’s still not quite what you want, starting to create a resource for an activity and then changing your mind and going with something else etc. (Perhaps I am just very indecisive, which may be attributed to my inexperience as a teacher and therefore slight lack of confidence when I am planning.)
 I would always think to myself, I’m sure other teachers don’t spend anywhere near as much time planning a lesson as I do, why do I take so long!?
 If you can relate to this, then I truly hope the following will help you as much as it has helped me.
 Instead of having that slight nudging feeling of dread of having to plan x number of lessons hanging over me each day, I now look forward to the idea of planning my lessons and can fully enjoy the process.